 Financial aid.
 Money to help pay for college that does not come from family or personal savings or earnings.
 Sometimes called student aid.
 Financial aid can come in the form of a grant (need-based cash gift), scholarship (merit-based cash gift), a work-study job at school, and federal or private loans.

 Financial hold.
 A designation on a student account indicating that the student has an overdue balance or, in other words, has failed to meet announced deadlines for financial obligations (payments) to Colgate.
-A student whose account is on hold cannot participate in course registration and course drop/add, receive transcripts, or access their grades.
+A student whose account is on hold cannot participate in course registration or course drop/add.
 For graduating seniors, a financial hold may also mean they can not participate in commencement exercises or receive their diploma.

 Flex Dollars.
 Flex Dollars are funds that are given to the student by Colgate Dining Services with the purchase of a meal plan.
 These funds can be spent like cash at campus dining locations and the campus convenience store using the ’Gate Card.
 Learn more: colgate.edu/meal-plans.